 Right now, there is no vaccine for COVID-19, although scientists and researchers are at work.
-The best way to stay protected from the coronavirus—or any other disease-causing microbe for that matter—is to possess a strong immune system, which is nothing but your body’s intelligence.
+But regardless of a vaccine, the best way to stay protected from the coronavirus—or any other disease-causing microbe for that matter—is to possess a strong immune system, which is nothing but your body’s intrinsic intelligence.

 The good news is that you can strengthen your immune system by inculcating a few simple lifestyle habits.

 5 healthy habits to build immunity

 The five lifestyle habits listed below will protect you not only from disease-causing microbes such as coronavirus but will also help you reduce the risk of many other illnesses such as heart disease, blood pressure, diabetes and even cancer.